DylanLawless/switzerlandomics.github.io/services.md

 ### Your Gateway to Advanced Analysis

-Discover the full spectrum of our omic services, offering cutting-edge solutions from data processing to clinical reporting.
+Discover the full spectrum of our open-source tools for cutting-edge research and clinical reporting.